 Let’s take a quick peak at the difference between trained runners who either don’t carb-load, carb-load incorrectly and who get it right.
 Then I’ll walk you through the 3 steps to carb-loading correctly.

 No carb-loading.
 Let’s say for whatever reason you simply continue eating your normal food right up to race day (note: “normal” for most people is about 45% carbohydrates).
 Add to this, no real rest – you’re still running around doing errands as usual.
-You’d have enough glycogen in your liver (liver glycogen is very important because it feeds the brain), to last you about 55 minutes; and enough in your muscles to last you about 70 to 90 minutes.
-It’s likely you may bonk, especially if you are not taking in adequate gels to fuel you while out on the race course.
+You’d have enough glycogen in your liver (liver glycogen is very important because it helps keep blood sugar levels stable and it feeds the brain), to last you about 55 minutes; and enough in your muscles to last you about 70 to 90 minutes.
+If your race is longer than 1.5 hours, it’s likely you may bonk, especially if you are not taking in adequate gels to fuel you while out on the race course.

 Carb-Loading Incorrectly.
 In this scenario let’s say you know you’re supposed to eat more carbs, so you load up on pasta, french fries, toast, pizza and other starchy foods.
 You will have more glycogen in your liver and muscles – somewhere between the numbers above and the numbers below, however because you ate more carbs but didn’t lower the amounts of fat and proteins you were taking in, you’ve actually ended up eating more calories overall in the past few days.
 Therefore you arrive at the start line feeling heavy and bloated.
 You may or may not have a good race.